34 amazing nutritional yeast recipes that gluten-free, vegan and easy to make! Enjoy.

 - Flavorings for pizza and vegetables.

-- Make vegan cheese sauces or queso.
+- Make vegan cheese sauces or queso to serve along tortilla chips.

 - Add creaminess to sauces.